After millionaire box office, the tide is about to turn for US theaters

 About 500 of them have closed since the start of the pandemic, according to the National Association of Theater Owners.
 More closures are expected this second half.
 Cineworld, which runs the Regal Cinemas chain, the second largest circuit in the US after AMC, is preparing to file for bankruptcy.
 The London-based company reported $8.9 billion in net debt, including $4 billion in lease liabilities.
 Resorting to Chapter 11 of US bankruptcy law would allow Cineworld to settle some of those debts.

-“About 20% of theaters – increasingly, those with experiences like IMAX that make them special and advantageous – generate 80% of business profits,” said Richard L. Gelfond, CEO of IMAX, which licenses its technology to movie theaters.
-“With the exception of specific cases, no one needs a 20-screen cinema anymore.
-Period.
+“About 20% of theaters – increasingly, those with experiences like IMAX that make them special and advantageous – generate 80% of the business’s profits,” said Richard L. Gelfond, CEO of IMAX, which licenses its technology to movie theaters.
+“With the exception of specific cases, no one needs a cinema with 20 screens anymore.
+Full stop.
 Exclamation.”

 More cinemas, less spectators